 The Development Application has been determined by the granting of consent subject to and as amended by the conditions of development consent specified below.

-NOTE: Any modifications to the proposal shall be the subject of an application
+Any modifications to the proposal shall be the subject of an application under Section 4.55 of the Environmental Planning and Assessment Act.
+1979.

-Act, 1979.

 Requirements before a Construction Certificate can be issued